imran031387/mimran.github.io/_posts/articles/2017-06-27-data-migration-from-xml-postgres-using-talend.md

 	<figcaption></figcaption>
 </figure>

-and that's it like this you can migrate data from xml to postgres following video is showing a demo for migrating a complex xml which are having nested data to postgres database.
+and that's it like this you can migrate data from xml to postgres, following video is showing a demo for migrating a complex xml which are having nested data to postgres database.